 - 6) Section V16 will include amongst other things the following: - i.
 The UNC Performance Assurance Objective and other terms pertaining to PAC - ii. the composition of the Performance Assurance Committee membership (as per the present PAC Terms of Reference 2.2): - iii. the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced.
-This to include that each User and its Affiliates holding more than one Gas Transporters Licence may submit up to one nominations for the purposes of the appointment process. - the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; to include a PAC-appointed PAFA employee if necessary - iv-v. the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; to include a PAC-appointed PAFA employee if necessary
+This to include that each User and its Affiliates holding more than one Gas Transporters Licence may submit up to one nominations for the purposes of the appointment process. - iv. the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; to include a PACappointed PAFA employee if necessary - the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; to include a PAC-appointed PAFA employee if necessary - vi. the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority. (see section 5 part f under PAC COMMITTEE Appeals above) - vii.
+Definition of the Performance Assurance Framework Document and its purpose and governance (removing it from TPD V12 of the UNC and moving it to a PAC-governed document)

-- v-vi. the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority. (see section 5) part f 4.5-under PAC COMMITTEE Appeals above) - vi.vii.
-Definition of the Performance Assurance Framework Document and its purpose and governance (removing it from TPD V12 of the UNC and moving it to a PAC-governed document) - vii.viii.
-UNCC will have no power to overrule a decision of the PAC or its sub-committees, or to reduce or to qualify the scope of PAC's functions, powers and duties (as per GT D4 treatment for the DSC) - viii.ix.
-No decision of PAC shall be made if the decision would cause a party to breach UNC - ix.x.
-Specify PAC controlled documents as being Performance Assurance Reports Register (PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD - x.xi.
+- viii.
+UNCC will have no power to overrule a decision of the PAC or its sub-committees, or to reduce or to qualify the scope of PAC's functions, powers and duties (as per GT D4 treatment for the DSC) - ix.
+No decision of PAC shall be made if the decision would cause a party to breach UNC - x.
+Specify PAC controlled documents as being Performance Assurance Reports Register (PARR), The Risk Register, PAC letters of confirmation and company agreement, PAFA scope, PAFD - xi.
 Definition of the Performance Assurance Party being a party who will be subject to Performance Assurance Objective (either a Party to UNC, CDSP or any other party whose performance or non-performance of activities governed directly or indirectly under UNC) and whose acts or omissions could impact another PAP's contribution to the Performance Assurance Objective - 7) Give PAC authority in the UNC and IGT UNC, with relevant protections noted and in 8) below, to include: - a.
 To determine the performance and applicable assurance monitoring and incentive tools to be applied to a Party, consistent with those defined in the PAFD, as amended by PAC from time to time - b.
-PAC will be added to "UNC Modification Rules 6.1.1" as a Proposer to raise performancerelated modifications.
-This has the benefit that the proposal is nonbi-partisan, and in the interests of the industry and not in the interests of not a single UNC Party proposing a modification.
+PAC will be added to "UNC Modification Rules 6.1.1" as a Proposer to raise performance-related modifications.
+This has the benefit that the proposal is non-partisan, and in the interests of the industry and not in the interests of a single UNC Party proposing a modification.
 In particular if PAC considered that a modification was in the interests of industry performance assurance it might be difficult to get an individual shipper to act as proposer.
-Controls over this power will be that the proposal is - i. subject to agreement by a simple-majority of all-PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and - ii. restricted to changes reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective). - iii.
+Controls over this power will be that the proposal is - i. subject to agreement by a majority of PAC members, and - ii. restricted to changes reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective). - iii.
 Subject to the same process as for any other modification through UNC Mod Panel